SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/DOM/DOM_objects/DOM_SectionDefinition.md

 # SectionDefinition object

 A `SectionDefinition` object uses `FieldDescriptor` objects to define the fields a `DomInstance` should have.
-The Jobs module also uses this same `SectionDefinition` object.
+The *Jobs* module also uses this same `SectionDefinition` object.

 The main class is an abstract implementation, as it allows the existence of two types:

-- **StaticSectionDefinition**: Currently not used by DOM managers, but used by the Jobs module.
+- **StaticSectionDefinition**: Currently not used by DOM managers, but used by the *Jobs* module.

 - **CustomSectionDefinition**: Used with DOM managers.
-When `SectionDefinitions` are discussed further on this page, it is always this custom type that is meant.
+When `SectionDefinitions` are discussed below, it is always this custom type that is meant.

 When you work with `SectionDefinitions` in a script, you need to typecast them to the custom type, since you will otherwise not be able to set some properties.